 - Does your neighbor feed bears for fun?

 Unknown threats are threats not conceivable, or we have such little information on them we cannot judge the risk accurately.
-Don’t ignore you or your family members’s limitations, if you have them.
+Don’t ignore your or your family member’s limitations, if you have them.
 You may have threats associated with disabilities or other personal factors which may also not have made our list.